 You'll see your proxy group listed near the bottom:

-A typical use for the proxy group ID is when setting up access to a Google bucket using Access Control Lists (ACLs).
-Setting up an ACL is a method for micromanaging access to buckets (and to individual objects within buckets), and this method can work in tandem with Cloud Identity and Access Management (Cloud IAM).
+An important use for the proxy group ID is to set up access to an external Google bucket using Access Control Lists (ACLs).
+An ACL allows you to be very specific when managing access to buckets (and to individual objects within buckets).
+Note that this method can work in tandem with Cloud Identity and Access Management (Cloud IAM).

 - Go to the Google storage browser, find the bucket to which you're granting access

-- Select the object you want to share by clicking the three dots to the right of that object, then click "Edit permissions"
+- Select the object to share by clicking the three dots to the right of that object, then click "Edit permissions"

 - Click "add" to create a new field, put in your proxy group ID, and select the appropriate entity and access level